Jake Wieneke

-Jake Wieneke (born September 15, 1994) is a professional gridiron football wide receiver for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Jake Wieneke (born September 15, 1994) is an American professional football wide receiver.
 He played college football at South Dakota State and signed with the Minnesota Vikings as an undrafted free agent in 2018.
 He was cut by the Vikings prior to the 2018 season, and then signed by the Salt Lake Stallions of the Alliance of American Football (AAF).
+He played in the Canadian Football League (CFL) for five seasons, for the Montreal Alouettes from 2019 to 2022 and Saskatchewan Roughriders in 2023.

-Early years
+Early life

 Wieneke attended Maple Grove Senior High School, where he was a three-sport star in football, basketball and track and field.
 After dealing with injuries for the most part of his junior season, Wieneke established himself as one of the top wide receivers in the state of Minnesota during his senior season.
 He was a first-team All-State selection and Mr. Football finalist after recording 68 receptions for 1,330 yards and 13 touchdowns.
 Following his senior campaign, he was invited to play at the Minnesota All-Star Game held in June 2013 and was named the North Offensive MVP after catching two touchdown passes.

 College career

 After redshirting in 2013, Wieneke was the runner-up for the Jerry Rice Award as the Football Championship Subdivision's top freshman the following year.
 He garnered second-team Associated Press (AP) All-American status and his first first-team All-Missouri Valley Football Conference (MVFC) nod after catching 73 passes for 1,404 yards and a school-record 16 touchdowns.
-Wieneke finished his collegiate career as the Missouri Valley Football Conference career leader in receptions with 288, in receiving yards with 5,157 and in receiving touchdowns with 59.
+Wieneke finished his collegiate career as the MVFC career leader in receptions with 288, in receiving yards with 5,157 and in receiving touchdowns with 59.